 Now, for us MLS fans, we’ve got the evening kickoffs.
 So by the time we’ve consumed a Saturday’s worth of football, it’s dark outside, but we’re now focusing on our domestic league, watching intently like we’re babysitting the television.
 If you have a child, you know that you should always keep your eye on your child.
 Yes, I’m drawing parallels between children and televisions.

 By now you must have come to the rational conclusion that no relationship can sustain this madness, and I haven’t even mentioned Sunday EPL and La Liga matches or the prospect of actually enjoying one of our nation’s four other major sports.
 Being a soccer fan in the United States is a recipe for being single.
-I guess that’s why so many of us are forced to turn to our support system, Big Soccer.
+I guess that’s why so many of us are forced to turn to our support system, Big Soccer, if we’re to maintain any sense of normalcy at home.

 Trust me, when the U.S. beats you on June 12 in Rustenburg, you’ll have nothing left on us.
 We are the dedicated ones.